|Nutritional Guidelines (per serving)|

 - 1 1/2 pounds beef high-quality beef chuck (cubed )

 - Freshly ground pepper (to taste)

 - 2 large white onions (chopped into small pieces)

 - 1 cup white mushrooms (fresh, chopped)

 - 1 cup beef stock

-- Drain the water from potato pieces and add them and the chopped carrots to the stew.
+Add the potato pieces and the chopped carrots to the stew.
 Mix thoroughly and continue to simmer for another 30 minutes.
 Check and make sure the carrot and potatoes are tender.
 If not, continue to cook the stew, checking every 5 minutes.